TPeterW/Terrigenesis/README.md

 Language-wise, `Go` is the chosen one.
 No questions asked.
 Setup guide is at [How to write Go code](https://golang.org/doc/code.html).

+Also, to run your own instances of the Terrigenesis server and client, you will need to write a package called "secrets" which implements the informative functions `Username()`, `Password()`, and other encryption functions used in the main server and client programs.

 ## Http Requests
 Exact format and specs see [Wiki Page](https://github.com/TPeterW/Terrigenesis/wiki/Requests)